MicrosoftDocs/microsoft-365-docs/microsoft-365/backup/backup-faq.md

 Example events that are versions and recoverable via backup:

 **User action**
-- Edit a received email using ‘edit message’ via Outlook
+- Edit a received email using "edit message" via Outlook
 - Edit a Note (not draft)
 - Remove an attachment from an email
 - Edit an attachment to an email